hscstudio/yii2-mailbox/README.md

 ## Customize View

-You can customize view by copy default view @hscstudio/mailbox/views/default to
-@app/views/mailbox, and then add it in config
+we can customize the view by copying the default view @hscstudio/mailbox/views/default to @app/views/mailbox and then add the following config.

 ```
 	'modules' => [